BelaPAN: 2020s

 On January 14, 2021, the office of BelaPAN was searched, office equipment and part of the handwritten and printed documentation were seized, what paralyzed the work of the news agency.

 On August 18, 2021, the editorial office and homes of six BelaPAN employees were searched by law enforcement.
 Five journalists were detained, including director and chief editor Iryna Leushyna, the agency’s former director Dzmitry Navazhilau, accountant Katsyaryna Boeva, correspondents Zakhar Shcharbakov and Iryna Turchyna, deputy chief editor and Naviny.by editor Aliaksandar Zaitsau.
 They were held at the ill-famed Okrestina Detention Facility.
 The police also confiscated BelaPAN’s servers and personal laptops, cellphones and flashdrives of the detained journalists.
 On the same day, the Investigative Committee of Belarus announced that Leushyna, Boeva, and Navazhilau are suspected of organizing or participating in gross violations of public order under Article 342, Part 1, of Belarus criminal code, and evading an unspecified amount in taxes.
 They could face up to 16 years in prison.
 By September 9, 2021, only one letter from Leushyna was delivered to her daughter.

 In November 2021, the KGB declared BelaPAN an extremist formation.
 Creation of such a formation or participation in it is a criminal offence in Belarus, and indeed, Leushyna and Navazhilau were charged with creation of an extremist formation.
 BelaPAN websites, already blocked in Belarus, have stopped updating.

+The former team of BelaPAN and Naviny.by created the news agency Pozirk and, in October 2023, announced launching the website Pozirk.online.